anionDev/gryLibraryReference/Sources/docfx/additionalcontent/index.md

 # This is the Homepage of the GRYLibrary-reference.

-This reference refers to 0.7.0.
+This reference refers to the latest nuget-release of the GRYLibrary.

 ## Links